Research

 Structure Determination

-Stucture AnalysisStructural biology students in the laboratory are working to solve the X-ray crystal structures enzymes developed by the protein engineering team.
+Stucture AnalysisThe structural biology team is working to solve X-ray crystal structures of engineered polymerases.
 Examining how these enzymes function at a molecular level is necessary for understanding their mechanism of action, which in turn will help guide the design of new XNA enzyme variants that function with enhanced activity.

 Read more…